Kinoma/kinomajs/xs6/notes/XS6 and KinomaJS.md

-# XS6 and KinomaJS
+# Using JavaScript 6th Edition features in KinomaJS
-The 6th edition brings a lot of new features to JavaScript.
-This tech note explains how you can use some of them in KinomaJS...
+JavaScript 6th Edition, often referred to by its tecnical abbreviation ES6, edition brings many new features to the JavaScript language.
+We've updated KinomaJS to use some of these new features, includes Classes, Promises, and Generators.
+This Tech Note describes how you can use these news capabilities in KinomaJS.

+KinomaJS is just beginning to take advantage of the many features in JavaScript 6th Edition.
+We welcome your ideas on how we can make KinomaJS even better through the use of new JavaScript 6th Edition features.

-## Templates love Arrows
+## Templates love arrows
-Templates are a powerful way to define the constructors that build your containment hierarchies, see the "Contemplate This" tech note.
-Arrow functions allow to get rid of the `function` keyword, which simplifies further the notation.
+Templates are a powerful way to define the constructors you use to build your containment hierarchies.
+Templates are introduced in the "[Contemplate This](http://kinoma.com/develop/documentation/technotes/introducing-kinomajs-dictionary-based-constructors-and-templates.php)" Tech Note.
+[Arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) are a feature of JavaScript 6th Edition that eliminates the `function` keyword when creating anonymous callback functions, simplifying your source code.

 	let MyLabel = Label.template($ => ({
 	  left:0, right:0, height:40, string:$
 	}));

-And of course you can use arrow functions to map data into contents.
+You can also use arrow functions to map data into contents.

 	let MyScroller = Scroller.template($ => ({
 	  left:0, right:0, top:0, bottom:0,